microsoft/3DTelecommunications/README.md

 ./configure --prefix=${PREFIX} --enable-drafts
 make -j && make install
 ```
-You can install cppzmq from here: https://github.com/zeromq/cppzmq
+You can install cppzmq from here: https://github.com/zeromq/cppzmq.

 You'll also need OpenCV 4.5.5.
-Here's a great tutorial to get it built on the nano: https://qengineering.eu/install-opencv-4.5-on-jetson-nano.html
+Here's a great tutorial to get it built on the nano: https://qengineering.eu/install-opencv-4.5-on-jetson-nano.html.

-Now set up the paths correctly in the cmakelists.txt
+Now set up the paths correctly in the cmakelists.txt.

 ### Build (Linux)
 You can build all of the linux projects at the same time by